ASCHEET/Credit_Risk_Analysis/README.md

 An average recall score of 0.68 means that 68% of class predictions made out of all positive examples in the dataset were correct and 32% were incorrect.

 Comparing the performance of the naive random oversampling and SMOTE oversampling models, they appeared to perform about the same.
+It's important to note that although SMOTE reduces the risk of oversampling, it does not always outperform random oversampling.
+Another deficiency of SMOTE is its vulnerability to outliers.
+We said earlier that a minority class instance is selected, and new values are generated based on its distance from its neighbors.
+If the neighbors are extreme outliers, the new values will reflect this.
+Finally, keep in mind that sampling techniques cannot overcome the deficiencies of the original dataset!

 ### Undersampling Algorithm
 #### ClusterCentroids

-The ClusterCentroid algorithm provides an efficient way to represent the data cluster with a reduced number of samples.
-A cluster is a group of data points grouped together because of certain similarities.
-This algorithm does this by performing K-means clustering on the majority class, low_risk, and then creates new data points which are averages of the coordinates of the generated clusters.
+Cluster centroid undersampling is akin to SMOTE.
+The algorithm identifies clusters of the majority class, then generates synthetic data points, called centroids, that are representative of the clusters.
+The majority class is then undersampled down to the size of the minority class.

 Once the data were balanced and trained, ClusterCentroids undersampling gave the following scores: Balanced Accuracy: 0.513